Virginia Child Custody Laws Moving Out Of State Fairfax VA How To Win Relocation Case

 Relocation cases are taken very seriously in the state of Virginia.
 There are a number of important considerations that either parent should take in their relocation case.

-If a custodial parent is considering relocation, he/she must inform the other parent and the court before the move by at least 30 days.
-If the non-custodial parent disagrees, they may request that the court deny the relocation.
-In this situation, a judge will study the case and the terms of custody and visitation before deciding to allow or deny the relocation of the child.
+If a custodial caretaker is considering relocation, he/she must inform the other caretaker and the court before the move by at least 30 days.
+If the non-custodial caretaker disagrees, they may request that the court deny the relocation.
+In this situation, a judge will study the case and the terms of custody and visitation before deciding to allow or deny the relocation of the minor.

 Factors Considered by the Court in Virginia

 A parent should study the factors a judge will consider before ruling in order to rationally explain that the relocation is/isn’t in the minor’s best interest.

 The factors a judge will consider to determine the minor’s best interest are:

 - Age, physical and mental health of both parents.